dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

 ---
+policy: >-
-policy: "### Why you are receiving this document
+  ### Why you are receiving this document

-  This Financial Services Guide (FSG) is an important document which provides you with information to help you decide whether to use our financial services.\
+  This Financial Services Guide (FSG) is an important document which provides you with information to help you decide whether to use our financial services.

-  It has been authorised for distribution by Barbacane Advisors Pty Ltd trading as Walbrook Wealth Management (‘Walbrook’, ‘we’, ‘us’ or ‘our’), the holder of Australian Financial Services Licence number 512465 (AFSL).\
+  It has been authorised for distribution by Barbacane Advisors Pty Ltd trading as Walbrook Wealth Management (‘Walbrook’, ‘we’, ‘us’ or ‘our’), the holder of Australian Financial Services Licence number 512465 (AFSL).

-  Walbrook is responsible for the financial services provided to you and is required to provide you with this FSG when we provide financial services to you as a retail client.\
+  Walbrook is responsible for the financial services provided to you and is required to provide you with this FSG when we provide financial services to you as a retail client.

   This FSG provides you with the following important information: